 The experiences can be profound, powerful, and incredibly meaningful to the individual having them.

 Stroboscopic light machines and seeing visual patterns and colours

 The easiest way to do this is with a strobing/flickering lamp or light machine with LED’s.
 LED’s have the ability to turn on and off very fast compared to traditional lighting.
-It is this fast on off frequency of light that primarily creates this effect.
+It is this fast on off frequency of light that primarily creates this strobe light effect.

 Many users of such sessions report it being just like an actual experience they have had on a recreational drug.

 In some cases sound, electrical stimulation, pressure on the eyes, certain mental disorders and sensory deprivation can have this visual effect.
 These are usually more accurately attributed to memory based hallucinations.

 Eidetic imagery versus Entoptic imagery effects